13 Top-Rated Ski Resorts in Austria, 2024/25

 The Silvretta runs are perfect for intermediate skiers and offer them the chance for cross-border skiing into Switzerland, a thrill usually reserved for experts.
 You'll also find some long, wide cruisers in these six valleys.

-Ischgl, renowned for having the liveliest après-ski scene in Europe, will be much different this season, with many activities canceled and venues closed.
+Ischgl, is renowned for having the liveliest après-ski scene in Europe, so be prepared to stay out late.

 Official site: https://www.ischgl.com/en/Active/Active-Winter/Skiing-in-Ischgl